needsupport/ios-weather-dashboard/README.md

    - Errors are propagated up and displayed in user-friendly formats
    - Fallback to cached data when network requests fail

-5. **Caching Strategy**:
+5. **Data Persistence**:
-   - Tiered caching with different expiration times for different data types
+   - CoreData-based persistence for weather data and user preferences
-   - Hourly data expires faster than daily forecast data
+   - Multi-tiered caching strategy with expiration policies
-   - Expired cache data is still available as fallback during network errors
+   - Data migrations from legacy storage systems

 ### Current Status